Coffee and its History

 This article mainly deals with black coffee (without milk or cream).
 Which is very low in calories.

-If you want to be exact coffee really isn’t a bean.
+If you want to be precise coffee really isn’t a bean.
 It’s rather the seed of a fruit.
 The shell of the seed is called cherry because of its looks.
-But that also isn’t the perfect definition it really is a pit (stone).
-The misconception of coffee being harvested in a bean form is just by the look.
-As with many things people judge with their eyes.
+But that also isn’t the perfect definition, the coffee bean, in reality, is a pit (stone).
+The misconception of coffee being a bean comes from the format which coffee gets harvested.
+Like with many other things people judge with their eyes.
 I can give you one more example for this.
 Many people judge food by its look, sentences like „you eat with your eyes“ reached our society long ago.
 But the truth is the food may look unappetizing and it’s your right to not eat it.
 But you still can´t taste the food with your eyes and I think in the near future no one will.
 Just one thought that crossed my mind the past days.
+Sure it can influence your senses for the taste and the perception of it.
+But it is not the main indicator of taste.

 The first real coffee trades started in Arabic in the 16th century at the Arabic peninsula.
 They didn´t drink coffee only at home like other beverages.
 Coffee got in this time also its nickname “wine of Araby”.
 They had coffee houses where they could enjoy their time and drink some coffee in addition to the entertainment.
-Coffee houses become a meets for all kind of social activities.
-As of in the early days of its coffee its the same as today, coffee is a socializer.
+Coffee houses became locations for all kind of social activities.
+Coffee has the same effects today as, in its early days, coffee is a socializer.
 It’s a great tool to keep up social connections and make new ones.
 With the time (around the 17th century) also countries in Europe jumped on the hype train.
 Countries like Germany, France, Holland and England brought the coffee culture to Europe.

 Around the 17th century, you could say that London was the main city where the coffee hype was exploding.
 There were around 300 so-called “penny universities” which sold coffee for a penny.
 Other than coffee they also sold chocolate and tea.
 Coffee replaced beer and wine as the main breakfast beverages.
 The quality and quantity performance of work improved compared to beer and wine.